protocol/research-website/content/posts/RNL-review/index.md

 In addition, we also created an RFC and the implementation of a Hydra Booster peer.
 This new type of peer exists to augment the network by creating multiple distributed identities across the DHT address space, enabling it to contribute to the storage and discovery of content provider records.
 All of these identities are linked by the same backend datastore, which from the other peers' perspective, creates the effect of multiple peers being present and holding a vast collection of the provider records in the network.

 The Hydra Booster has been instrumental for the stability and fast content resolution of the IPFS network.
-Thanks to hydra booster, we now have a new lens into the activity of the network: we can see how much data is being provided, view the multiple versions running on the public network, and track how many data queries are resolved and how many fail.
+Thanks to Hydra Booster, we now have a new lens into the activity of the network: we can see how much data is being provided, view the multiple versions running on the public network, and track how many data queries are resolved and how many fail.

 The Hydra Booster is [fully open source](https://github.com/libp2p/hydra-booster) and can be deployed by anyone.

 #### Gossipsub v1.1

 Gossipsub is one of the many libp2p PubSub routers used to disseminate IPNS records, enable real-time distributed applications, and much more.
-Because GossipSub was adoptied as a messaging layer by Filecoin and Ethereum 2 due to its functionality and fast performance on permissionless networks, we found it necessary to invest additional effort to protect it against sybil attacks and malicious behaviour in general.
+Because GossipSub was adoptied as a messaging layer by Filecoin and Ethereum 2 due to its functionality and fast performance on permissionless networks, we found it necessary to invest additional effort to protect it against sybil attacks and malicious behavior in general.

-Together with the libp2p team, we embarked on a mission to harden the protocol's behaviour.
+Together with the libp2p team, we embarked on a mission to harden the protocol's behavior.
 The outcome is a hardened version of the Gossipsub protocol that integrates several mitigation strategies *at the protocol level*.
 The results are quite impressive, especially if we consider that the enormous amount of research in the area of pubsub has generally outsourced security considerations to higher levels of the stack (i.e. the application layer), instead of integrating them at the protocol level.

 Learn more about: